klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/ai_questions.md

   - Adam (most popular), Adadelta, Adagrad.
 RMSProp.
 Following probably not adaptive, but accepted too: SGD.
 More options from ChatGPT: Nadam, AMSGrad, AdaBound
 - What is overfitting?
   - If I understand correctly, it's when solution works well for a specific data set, but does not work well in general.
 Fixing symptoms I guess =D
+- Can you name some popular python libraries for working with ML Models?
+  - TensorFlow, PyTorch
+- What is an autoencoder?
+  - Unsupervised learning, latent variables
+- What is Generative adversarial network?
+  - Zero-sum game